Creativity, activity, service

 Studied throughout the Diploma Programme, CAS involves students in a range of activities alongside their academic studies.

 It is not formally assessed.
-However, students reflect on their CAS experiences as part of the DP, and provide evidence of achieving the eight learning outcomes for CAS.
+However, students reflect on their CAS experiences as part of the DP, and provide evidence of achieving the seven learning outcomes for CAS.

 How is CAS structured?

 The three strands of CAS, which are often interwoven with particular activities, are characterized as follows:

 - Creativity – arts, and other experiences that involve creative thinking.

 - Activity – physical exertion contributing to a healthy lifestyle, complementing academic work elsewhere in the DP.